playcanvas/developer.playcanvas.com/content/user-manual/designer/cubemap-editor.md

 This setting controls additional controls to improve the quality of a cube map as it is minified.
 Linear gives the best results visually, followed by Nearest and then None.

 ### Mag Filter
-This setting determines how the pixels of the cubemaps are interpolated as they are magified.
-Magification is when the texel to screen pixel ratio is less than one.
+This setting determines how the pixels of the cubemaps are interpolated as they are magnified.
+Magnification is when the texel to screen pixel ratio is less than one.
 Linear gives the best results visually, followed by Nearest.

 ### Anisotropy
 Anisotropy is a value between 1 and 16 that gives control over the quality of texture sampling as the camera's view vector becomes more closely aligned with the plane of a textured surface.